Coronavirus and Prostate Cancer: The Facts

 If you are unsure whether your treatment affects your immunity, it is important to check with your care provider or call the NHS on 111.

 For those who have undergone treatment in the past, most people’s immune system will make a full recovery but this can vary depending on the type of cancer and the treatment received.
-Again, it is important to check with your doctor or call 111 if you are unsure.
+Therefore, it is important to check with your doctor or call 111 if you are unsure.

 If you are in the high risk group you should have received a letter from the NHS.
 If you believe you are in this group, but have not received a letter, please contact your GP or health care team.